stylus/stylus/docs/middleware.md

       `linenos`   Emits comments in the generated css indicating the corresponding stylus line

+#### Common Errors/gotchas
+ One common error or gotcha encountered with stylus middleware is when properly defining the `src` and `dest` directories.
+A simple solution is to remember that both should be hierarchically equivalent.
+A curl request on `/public/css/my-style.css` would trigger a compile of `/public-scripts/css/my-style.styl` only if src were set to `public-scripts/` and dest were set to `public/`.

+ For instance:

+     if src is '/public-scripts'
+       and '/css' resides in the src directory '/public-scripts' like so '/public-scripts/css'
+       with '*.styl' files residing in '/css'
+         such that '/public-scripts/css/my.styl' could be a stylus file then dest should be set to '/public' and '/css' should also reside in '/public' with '/public-scripts/css/my.css' being compiled upon request
+         from '{src}/css/my.styl'
+           given that src is '/public-scripts' //see above and 'my.styl' is a stylus file //see above

 #### Examples

  Here we set up the custom compile function so that we may